 - initiated additional activities deemed necessary by the administration to comply with the Americans with Disabilities

 - Act, unless these are deemed to pose an undue burden or would result in a fundamental alteration of programs of the institution.

 Further, the administration solicits the involvement of the community and individuals with disabilities in conducting the

 self-evaluation and in setting priorities for compliance.

-Questions or concerns regarding this Act should be directed to the appropriate ADA Accommodations Coordinator.
+Questions or concerns regarding this Act should be directed to the ADA Coordinator.